Mode8fx/Trogdor-Reburninated/README.md

 That being said, almost all art and sound assets are ported directly from the original game, just reorganized into sprite sheets, with modifications only being made when necessary.

 ### Future updates?
-A substantial update will be released before the end of February 2023, in time for the Flash game's 20th anniversary.
+A substantial v2.0 update will be released in the first week of March 2023, in time for the Flash game's 20th anniversary.

 ### Will this be ported to \_\_\_\_\_?
 This game was made to be compatible with both SDL 1.2 and SDL2 specifically so it could be ported to many systems.
 In particular, I would like to create a LibRetro core so it runs on a wide variety of systems.
 You could also try porting it yourself; this is open-source, after all.